thap2331/jobs_tracker/README.md

 # How to use

+- First time use
+-- git clone repo
+-- bash shell_scripts/start_clean_slate.sh

+- You can do below to add job listing page
-- Add a job listing
+-- Add a job listing
   `python3 tracker/add_job_listing.py -u https://www.onxmaps.com/join-our-team -jt "backend engineer"`
+-- You can do below to crawl
+  `pythonr scraping/crawl.py`

 ### What is the repo about?